 A notice of appeal must be filed with the clerk of the trial court in which the judgment or order appealed from was entered.
 TEX.
 R. APP.
 P. 25.1(a).
-A copy of the notice of appeal must also be sent to the Clerk of the Third Court of Appeals and another copy must be served (mailed or delivered by hand) on the opposing party.
-The notice of appeal must contain all of the following information: (1) the case name and number of the trial court proceedings; (2) a description of the judgment or order appealed from, including the date on which it was signed; (3) a statement that the party desires to appeal the order; (4) the court to which you are appealing-i.e., Third Court of Appeals; (5) the name of each party appealing; and (6) if the appeal is from an interlocutory order, a statement that it is interlocutory.
+A copy of the notice of appeal must also be sent to the Clerks of the First and Fourteenth Courts of Appeals and another copy must be served (mailed or delivered by hand) on the opposing party.
+The notice of appeal must contain all of the following information: (1) the case name and number of the trial court proceedings; (2) a description of the judgment or order appealed from, including the date on which it was signed; (3) a statement that the party desires to appeal the order; (4) a statement that you are appealing to the First or Fourteenth Court of Appeals; (5) the name of each party appealing; and (6) if the appeal is from an interlocutory order, a statement that it is interlocutory.
 TEX.
 R. APP.
 P. 25.1(d).
-A sample form of a notice of appeal is attached as Form 1.
+The notice of an appeal must also include a statement indicating whether a related appeal has been previously filed in either the First or Fourteenth Court of appeals and shall include the caption, trial court case number, and appellate case number.
+14th Tex.
+App.
+(Houston) Loc.
+R. 3.4 (1).
+A sample form of a notice of appeal is available as Form 1.